All students must create a new AwardSpring account

 - Other Selected Criteria

-- SHOULD have completed 12 units at NVC by the end of the Fall 2013 semester;
+- SHOULD have completed 12 units at NVC by the end of the current Fall semester;

-- SHOULD have a cumulative grade point average of 3.0 at NVC by the end of the Fall 2013 semester with the exception of The Osher Scholarship which requires 2.0 cumulative GPA;
+- SHOULD have a cumulative grade point average of 3.0 at NVC by the end of the current Fall semester with the exception of The Osher Scholarship which requires 2.0 cumulative GPA;

-- MUST maintain enrollment in 6 units at NVC during the Spring 2014 semester;
+- MUST maintain enrollment in 6 units at NVC during the following Spring semester;

 - MUST be a U.S. citizen, eligible non-citizen, or qualify under AB 540 criteria (contact Admissions and Records to verify your status if you are not sure; international students are not eligible).